 We’ve not had chance to test this out yet but are eager to see if it can live up to the £1720 price that it would command and will update the review as soon as we’ve done so.

 So should you by a Playbar at all?
-Well if what you’re after is simply great movie sound there are perhaps better options, such as the Yamaha YSP-2200 which offers one of the only convincing virtual surround sound experiences available.
+Well if what you’re after is simply great movie sound there are perhaps better options, such as the Yamaha YSP-2500 which offers one of the more convincing virtual surround sound experiences available.

 MORE: Best soundbars 2014